jaericho/jaericho.github.io/_posts/2021-07-19-Apple-M1-Benchmarks.md

 The whole package is quite slick, and the longer I'm in this sysadmin game, the more I appreciate not having to mess around with my home equipment.

-I bought a [second-generation iBook G3](https://en.wikipedia.org/wiki/IBook#iBook_G3_Dual_USB_(%22Snow%22)) almost 20 years ago and I ended up quickly selling it because I had no use for it.
+I bought a [second-generation iBook G3](https://en.wikipedia.org/wiki/IBook#iBook_G3_Dual_USB_(%22Snow%22)) almost 20 years ago and I ended up selling it because I had no use for it.
 Now, my home-built gaming rig can't run Windows 11 (no TPM 2.0) and my gaming time has dropped significantly in the past year, so I will try and keep this as my daily driver.

 Here are some quick and dirty benchmarks of my own workflows for the Apple M1.